Have you ever wondered why even the simplest messages sometimes get lost in translation at work?

 This can occur because team members are not aware of their responsibilities or because necessary information is not conveyed in a timely manner, impacting project timelines and client satisfaction.

-7. Financial Losses
+7. Financial losses

 The cumulative effect of reduced productivity, high turnover, decreased morale, increased conflict, poor customer service, and missed deadlines can lead to significant financial losses.